EasyIME/PIME/README.md

 Implement input methods easily for Windows via Text Services Framework:
 *   LibIME contains a library which aims to be a simple wrapper for Windows Text Service Framework (TSF).
 *   PIMETextService contains an backbone implementation of Windows text service for using libIME.
-*   The python server part requires pywin32 package
+*   The python server part requires python 3.x and pywin32 package.

 All parts are licensed under GNU LGPL v2.1 license.